Lavve/MMM-MagicMover/README.md

 this.sendNotification('MAGIC_MOVER_TOGGLE', {});
 ```

+## History
+* 1 February 2022: Changed to same names for regions as used in config.js
+* 6 December 2021: Bug fixes and imporovements.
+Added notification settings

+## TODO
+- [x] Use same names for regions as in config.js

 ## Collaborate

-Pull requests and suggestions for improvements are more than welcome.
+Pull requests, translations and suggestions for improvements are more than welcome.

 ## Donations

-[Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=SM9XRXUPPJM84&item_name=%40lavve+MagicMiror+Modules&currency_code=SEK) if you like my modules! <3
+[🍻 Buy me a beer](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=SM9XRXUPPJM84&item_name=%40lavve+MagicMiror+Modules) if you like my modules! ❤️